shivammaniharsahu/Meal_Virtue/README.md

 7. Contact Us
    * If any issue occure to any donar or NGO he can direcly submit his/her query to our team.
    * Can find other info related to food-filler.
-6. REGISTER ORGANISATION
+8. REGISTER ORGANISATION
    * Here an NGO can register itself.
-   * Working on this page
+   * Get a list of NGO currently registered on website
-8. Testimonial-Listen from users
+9. Testimonial-Listen from users
-   > * Pending work
+   >
    >> * A donar can only submit testimonial only when he will be logged in.
    >> * A person who in not logged in, can see testimonials written by, written date.
    >> * Donar can give/write testimonial and it will be get published on portal in real time.
-9. :arrow_forward::arrow_forward::arrow_forward:Many more soon...
+10. :arrow_forward::arrow_forward::arrow_forward:Many more soon...

 ---